alexcasalboni/aws-lambda-power-tuning/README.md

 * **analyzer**: compute the optimal power value (current logic: lowest average cost per invocation)
 * **optimizer**: automatically set the power to its optimal value (only if `autoOptimize` is `true`)

-Initializer, cleaner, analyzer, and optimizer are executed only once, while the executor is used by N parallel branches of the state machine (one for each configured power value).
+Initializer, cleaner, analyzer, and optimizer are executed only once, while the executor is used by N parallel branches of the state machine - one for each configured power value.
 By default, the executor will execute the given Lambda function `num` consecutive times, but you can enable parallel invocation by setting `parallelInvocation` to `true`.

-Please note that the total invocation time should stay below 300 seconds (5 min), which means that the average duration of your functions should stay below 3 seconds with `num=100`, 30 seconds with `num=10`, and so on.
-In case you need more time, you can edit the `Timeout` property in the `template.yml` file and redeploy.

 ## CHANGELOG (SAR versioning)